evxiong/uefa-draw/README.md

 This program runs many simulations to estimate each matchup's probability.
 For a 95% confidence interval with a sample size of $n=25000$, the maximum margin of error (assuming maximum variance) on any estimated matchup probability is
-$\plusmn 0.0062$, or $\plusmn 0.62\%$.
-Since $p$ will almost never be $0.5$ in this case, the margin of error will almost always be smaller than this value.
+$\pm 0.0062$, or $\pm 0.62 \\% $.
+Since $p$ will almost never be $0.5$ in this
-For example, if a particular matchup occurs in the sampled simulations 25% of the time, then we are 95% confident that the interval $25 \plusmn 0.54\%$ contains the true matchup probability.
+case, the margin of error will almost always be smaller than this value.
+For example, if a particular matchup occurs in the sampled simulations 25% of the time, then we are 95% confident that the interval $25 \pm 0.54 \\%$ contains the true matchup probability.

 ### Single simulation